edu-python-course/django-template/README.md

 ### Project set up

 - [ ] Create local virtual environment
-- [ ] Install base dependencies for requirements file
+- [ ] Install base dependencies from the requirements file or manually
 - [ ] Start new Django project
-- [ ] Update README file with the information relevant for the project
+- [ ] Update README file with the information relevant for your project

 ### Delivering feature into the code base

 - [ ] Switch to a newly created branch
-- [ ] Do the things
+- [ ] Do the things...
 - [ ] Push working branch to the remote repository
 - [ ] Create pull request to merge new feature into the trunk
 - [ ] Wait for PR approve